-Mobile Application + API
+Mobile Applications with API

 In this scenario we will build a timesheet API for a fictitious company named ExampleCo.
 The API will allow management of timesheet entries for an employee or a contractor.